CUAutoDrone/General/flight_controller/GUI/README.md

 live feed data for debugging and performance optimization.
 This interface revolves around the ```flight_controller``` package.

 <kbd>Notes:</kbd>
+* I have not been able to test anything yet for flight_controller since I do not have access to the correct sensors.
+Thus, all the actual code to execute drone commands is currently commented out.
+Rigorous testing will conclude when possible.
-Please let me know if there is any additional features or changes you would like.
+* Please let me know if there is any additional features or changes you would like.
 Examples may include types of data you want to plot, external features, etc.

 # Current Features [<kbd>Version: 0.1.0</kbd>]